Four Lane Ends Interchange: History

-The interchange was redeveloped in 2004, to include a 475 space multi-storey car park, as well as improved passenger facilities.
+The interchange was redeveloped in 2004, to include a 475-space multi-storey car park, as well as improved passenger facilities.
 As part of the Metro: All Change programme, new lifts were installed at Four Lane Ends in 2012, with new escalators installed in 2015.

+The Metro station was used by 692,126 passengers in 2024/25, considerably lower than the pre-pandemic figure of 933,414 in 2018/19.

 Facilities

 The interchange comprises the metro station, a bus station, a taxi rank, and a multi-storey car park that has 457 spaces plus 22 accessible spaces.
-There is also the provision for cycle parking, with five cycle pods, five cycle lockers, and 18 cycle spaces.
-The interchange also houses a small number of shops and services, including a newsagents, sandwich shop and hairdressers.
+There is also the provision for cycle parking, with five cycle pods, and 18 cycle spaces.
+The interchange also houses a small number of shops and services, including a newsagents, sandwich shop, hairdressers and Amazon collection lockers.
 There are public and disabled toilet facilities.

 The metro station is at the lowest level of the interchange, is fully covered by the buildings above, and has two side platforms.
 Step-free access is available, with lifts, as well as stairs and escalators, providing step-free access between the platforms and the interchange building above.
 Each platform is equipped with seating, next train information displays, timetable posters, and an emergency help point.